dahliau/DPDist/README.md

 # DPDist
-Deep Point cloud Distance using 3DmFV
+Deep Point cloud Distance using 3DmFV.
+Code and pretrained models will be soon available.